sypets/migrate2composer/README.rst

 If the output looks good, you can directly write the composer.json file::

-   php -f typo3/sysext/core/bin/typo3 migrate2composer:dump -b manifest > ../composer.json
+   typo3/sysext/core/bin/typo3 migrate2composer:dump -b manifest > ../composer.json

 Make sure, the composer.json is valid before you proceed::